cooltech101/vio_for_gps_estimation/README.md

 python3 basalt_vio.py & python3 vio_translate_logger.py --csv newLog.csv
 ```
 ### Automatic initialisation (GPS signal required)
+Connect the flight controller Debug port to the host controller via USB.
 Run `basalt_vio.py`.
 Upon execution, `vio_gps_logger.py` waits 3s for GPS readings to settle, then averages the next few GPS readings to determine starting coordinates.
-Its uses this pose together with the compass yaw to initialise the VIO.
+This pose together with the compass yaw is used to initialise the VIO.
 Script listens for VIO pose packets over Mavlink socket.
-Log live GPS and heading for each VIO-derived GPS estimate and log entries to csv file of choice using --csv flag.
+Log live GPS coordinates for each VIO-derived GPS estimate to a csv file of choice using --csv flag.
 Flight controller and GPS module needed.
 ```
 python3 basalt_vio.py & python3 vio_gps_logger.py --csv newLog.csv
 ```